RakshaP25/SEMICONDUCTOR-PACKAGING/README.md

 ### 5.4 - Wire Bond Creation and Material Assignment

-  - **Step 7 : Create Bond Wires**
-    - Use the **Bondwire tool** under: `Draw -> Bondwire`
-    - Connect the centre of the Die Bond pad to the centre of the Substrate Bond Pad.
-It might be easier to draw the wires from the Top view orientation.
-    - Select the Bondwire type as JEDEC 4-point
-    - Assign gold as the Bondwire material

 | **Draw the Bondwire connecting the die & substrate pad centers** <br>![AEDT_IcePak_1](./docs/images/M5-LAB-4.png) |
 |:---|